-Trump's decision to meet Kim 'no surprise', Tillerson says
+Tillerson changes tune after Trump accepts meeting with Kim

-(CNN)US President Donald Trump's decision to meet with North Korean leader Kim Jong Un "was not a surprise in any way," US Secretary of State Rex Tillerson said Friday, as the bombshell news was met with cautious optimism by China and US allies in the region.
+(CNN)US President Donald Trump's decision to meet with North Korean leader Kim Jong Un "was not a surprise in any way," US Secretary of State Rex Tillerson said Friday, less than a day after the top US diplomat said conditions were not yet ripe for negotiations with North Korea.

-Speaking to reporters in Djibouti, the latest stop on his week-long tour of Africa, Tillerson said it was "a decision the President took himself" after having the matter "on his mind for quite some time."
+Speaking to reporters in Djibouti, the latest stop on his week-long tour of Africa, Tillerson explained the sudden shift by saying it was "a decision the President took himself" after having the matter "on his mind for quite some time."
+It followed a "fairly dramatic" change in posture from Kim, he added.

-Tillerson's comments came after he was asked by a reporter why, less than a day prior, he had said that conditions were not yet ripe for talks with North Korea.

-The meeting, announced by a South Korean delegation at the White House on Thursday night, would, if it goes ahead, mark an unmatched moment of history in the 70-year standoff between the US and the isolated state.
+The bombshell news, announced by a South Korean delegation at the White House on Thursday night, was met with wary optimism by China and US allies in the region.

+The meeting would, if it goes ahead, be an unmatched landmark in the 70-year standoff between the US and the isolated state.
 It would be all the more remarkable given the history of insults, threats and challenges exchanged by the two leaders.

 There's no word yet on who will attend the meeting -- the first between a sitting US President and a North Korean leader -- aside from Trump and Kim.

+A senior State Department official told CNN "we'll be ready" for the talks to advance.
+The White House and National Security Council will take the lead on talks at this time, the official added, with the latter expected to meet with the State Department soon to game out a strategy.

-But the breakthrough brings the North Korean regime close to its long-desired aim of recognition on the international stage, and offers Trump the tantalizing prospect of a historic diplomatic victory, although the consequences of such a high-stakes gamble remain hard to predict.
+The breakthrough brings the North Korean regime close to its long-desired aim of recognition on the international stage, and offers Trump the tantalizing prospect of a historic diplomatic victory, although the consequences of such a high-stakes gamble remain hard to predict.

 US allies in the region have given a cautious welcome to the development while vowing to keep up intense diplomatic and economic pressure on North Korea.